 The U.S. recognition and incentives market is valued at over $50B annually.
-For many years, businesses have translated these dollars into monetary rewards and physical gifts, like cash bonuses, gift cards, electronics and plaques.
+For many years, businesses have translated these dollars into monetary rewards and physical gifts for employees, like cash bonuses, gift cards, electronics and plaques.
 The good news?
 Companies are making a conscious effort to recognize top employees.

 After all was said and done, we were delighted to see that experiences do indeed reign supreme.
 Looking at the aggregated experience data compared to gift cards, experiences won by a wide margin: